Self-Validated Ensemble Models for Design of Experiments: Simulation Study

-The SFD is created with 10,000 runs in which we randomly selected values from the design region \citep{Rosh_SFD}.
-The design region can be scaled to a hypercube of $[-1,1]^K$.
-Let's assume the $K$ number of main effects each contain 3 levels (-1,0,1).
-We randomly sample each element $x_{i,j}$ from a Uniform distribution with support $[-1,1]$.
-Each sample corresponds to an element in the design matrix $\mathbf{D}$ where $i$ represents the row and $j$ represents the column.
-We expand this to a FQ model matrix $\mathbf{X}$.
-We calculate a new ``true response" from the true model by $\mathbf{\tilde{Y}} = \mathbf{X}\boldsymbol{\beta}$.
-We then calculate a new ``prediction`` response using the fitted model by $\mathbf{\hat{Y}}_i = \mathbf{X}\boldsymbol{\hat{\beta}_i}$ for $i = 1,2,...,1000$.
-For both $\mathbf{\tilde{Y}}$ and $\mathbf{\hat{Y}}$ we have the benefit of having 10,000 response values calculated using the entire design region as opposed to say a DSD with $K = 4$ only having 17 response values which are mostly corner and or center points.
-Figure \ref{fig:DSD_SFD_Cube} illustrates the difference in the number of comparison points between the original design and the 1000 points generated from the SFD.
+In order to ensure we compare predicted values throughout the entire design region and not just on the small sample of experimental design points, we make use of a space filling design \textcolor{black}{(SFD) to generate a response surface.
+We generate a ``true response" from the ``true model`` and a ``predicted response`` from the selected model $\boldsymbol{\hat{\beta}}$.
+The SFD is created with 1,000 runs of randomly selected values from the design region \citep{Rosh_SFD} where the design region is scaled to a hypercube of $[-1,1]^K$.
+To do this we create a matrix $\mathbf{X_{SFD}}$} by randomly sampling each of the $K$ main effects to give elements $x_{i,j}$ a uniform distribution with support $[-1,1]$ where $i = 1,2,...,1,000$ and $j=1,2,...,K$.
+We expand $\mathbf{X_{SFD}}$ to a FQ model matrix $\mathbf{X_{SFD}'}$.
+We calculate a new ``true response" from the true model by $\mathbf{\tilde{Y}} = \mathbf{X_{SFD}'}\boldsymbol{\beta}$.
+Note that this $\mathbf{\tilde{Y}}$ is different from $\mathbf{Y}$ described above. $\mathbf{Y}$ contains $N$ runs and is required to estimate coefficients using the model selection algorithms. $\mathbf{\tilde{Y}}$ is generated to evaluate the selected models from each algorithm.
+We then calculate a new ``prediction'' response using the equation of the fitted model by $\mathbf{\hat{Y}}_i = \mathbf{X_{SFD}'}\boldsymbol{\hat{\beta}}$.
+For both $\mathbf{\tilde{Y}}$ and $\mathbf{\hat{Y}}$ we have the benefit of having 1,000 response values calculated using the entire design region as opposed to using only the 17 response values in a DSD with $K = 4$.
+Figure \ref{fig:DSD_SFD_Cube} illustrates the difference in the number of comparison points between the original design and the 1,000 points generated from the SFD.

-We calculate the RMSPE scores for all 1,000 $\mathbf{\hat{Y}}_i$'s for each model algorithm and present the results in Figure \ref{fig:DSD_boxplots} and Figure \ref{fig:BBD_boxplots}.
-Due to the stark differences in performance (in certain scenarios) we made use of the log(RMSPE) metric instead.
-The RMSPE results can be found in the Appendix (section 6).
+We calculate the RMSPE scores for all 1,000 $\mathbf{\hat{Y}}_i$'s for each model algorithm and noise level and present the results in Section \ref{sec:sim_results}.
+Due to extreme outlier RMSPE scores (in simulations mostly featuring the fit definitive screening procedure), we display the log(RMSPE).
+The RMSPE results can be found in the supplementary materials.